ESMO: Tell us a bit about your career so far

 The attracting fast pace of scientific progress in oncology, the ability to offer patients promising drugs in clinical trial setting and the boundless courage and gratitude patients can express towards treating oncologists.

-Allready in the first years of medical school, the treatment goals pursued in oncology seemed highly relevant to me compared to other areas medicine.
-I had a challenging but very fruitful scientific seminar led by Prof. Dr. Hans Wildiers whereafter my choice was clear to me.
+Already in the first years of medical school, the treatment goals pursued in oncology seemed highly relevant to me compared to other areas medicine.
+I had a challenging but very fruitful scientific seminar led by Prof. Dr. Hans Wildiers where after my choice was clear to me.
+Regarding patient interaction, oncology is a specialty with an intense interaction between the patient and treating physician, which also was an appealing aspect to me.

 What does your involvement with ESMO and the Young Oncologists Committee (YOC) mean to you?

 Besides the unique educational opportunities ESMO offers, plenty of networking possibilities are offered by participation at ESMO events and online services as OncologyPro.
-Participation in the YOC intensifies the networking options which opens doors for collaborative research, and get me involved in the educational aspects of upcoming ESMO congresses.
+Participation in the YOC intensifies the networking options which opens doors for collaborative research, and get me involved in the educational aspects of upcoming ESMO congresses and several other relevant professional opportunities within or outside ESMO.

 Do you have some good advice you would like to share with your international colleagues?